biotaphy/tutorials/_sphinx_config/tutorial/script_params.rst

 4. Each value may be a double-quoted string, a number, a boolean (true or false, not quoted), or a list of these items, separated by commas and enclosed in square brackets ( [] ).
-5. Output filenames must be a full path to the file to be created in the :term:`Container`.
+5. Output filenames must be a full path to the file (or directory containing files) to be created in the :term:`Container`.
 Output file must be placed in `/volumes/output` or a subdirectory of that location.
 Output files and directories will be copied to the project directory data/output on the :term:`Host machine`.

 Many commands include the optional parameters: